A photo of a row of four-year university represenatives

 • Which State University in Illinois has my Major? – See “Illinois Universities – At A Glance” below.

-• Guide to Colleges by Majors is used by counselors.
-You may want to make an appointment with a counselor to discuss possible majors.
+• Guide to Colleges by Majors is used by advisors.
+You may want to make an appointment with an advisor to discuss possible majors.

 • Princeton Review – Colleges & Majors